Slapshot (band): Return to hardcore sound/mini hiatus, 16 Valve Hate and Olde Tyme Hardcore (1995-1999)

 In July 1997, Slapshot played what was to be their last concert in the United States for five years, in Plymouth, Massachusetts.
-They toured Europe in 1999, including a stop at the Graspop Metal Meeting in Belgium.
+For a long time, it looked as if this show was going to be their last show, ever.
+The concert was videotaped for local TV and the band was interviewed following the show.
+During the interview, Jack Kelly stated that he didn't know if it was Slapshot's last show or not, adding "every show can be the last, but then again, they might come out a few years later and do another show."
+Things then went quiet, leading people to believe the band had disbanded.
+However, they then toured Europe in 1999, including a stop at the Graspop Metal Meeting in Belgium.
+Former band members still couldn't get along, so Chris Lauria and Steve Risteen wouldn't participate, leading to David Link coming in as the replacement.
 In December 1999, a Slapshot tribute album called Boston Drops the Gloves: A Tribute to Slapshot was released by Flat Records (the label owned by Ken Casey of the Dropkick Murphys) and San Francisco-based TKO Records.
 The album included covers by 22 Boston bands.